xcursocr/fastapi_sqlite/README.md

 # and install the require package again
 pip install --upgrade pip

-# change the directory to app
-cd app

 # run the project with uvicorn autoreload to watch the file changes
 uvicorn main:app --reload